mmiranda222/.statsuite/content/using-api/typical-use-cases.md

 #### Table of Content

-This section describes how to generate the SDMX structure and data queries and explore their responses for typical use cases.

 - [Retrieve the content of the DE filters from the SDMX API](#retrieve-the-content-of-the-de-filters-from-the-sdmx-api)
 - [Retrieve the data corresponding to the current DE filters from the SDMX API](#retrieve-the-data-corresponding-to-the-current-de-filters-from-the-sdmx-api)
 - [How to identify dimensions with specific roles for both xml and json](#how-to-identify-dimensions-with-specific-roles-for-both-xml-and-json)